1952R/2952R: Systems Transforming Systems

 Here is a tentative schedule.
 The final schedule will depend on participant interests.

-Date Science (project #) Writing (recipe; tips) Milestone
+Date Science (project #) Writing (recipe; tips) Homework

 The start: Week 1 focuses on project selection, situation within a project, and project organization and planning.
 Week 2 focuses on related work—all teams will prepare their paper presentations this week.
 Implementation starts around week 3 and proceeds in parallel with other milestones, to ensure teams get results early.
 Please attend the first lecture!